godotengine/godot-docs/getting_started/step_by_step/instancing.rst

 .. image:: img/instancing_property_bounce_updated.png

-Play the game by pressing :kbd:`F5` and notice how all balls now bounce a lot more.
+Play the game by pressing :kbd:`F5` (:kbd:`Cmd-B` on macOS) and notice how all balls now bounce a lot more.
 As the Ball scene is a template for all instances, modifying it and saving causes all instances to update accordingly.

 Let's now adjust an individual instance.
 Head back to the Main scene by clicking on the corresponding tab above the viewport.

 .. image:: img/instancing_scene_tabs.png

-Select one of the instanced Ball nodes and, in the Inspector, set its Gravity Scale value to ``10``.
+Select one of the instanced Ball nodes and set its Gravity Scale value to ``10`` in the Inspector.

 .. image:: img/instancing_property_gravity_scale.png